Holoai-ux/Holoai_Fbagent/readme.md

 ```
 	memorize this for me: [continue speaking your memo]
 	memorize this: [continue speaking your memo]
-	memorize this (stop talking, Optimist Prime will prompt you to start your memo)
+	memorize this (stop talking, Holoai_Fbagent will prompt you to start your memo)
 	can you memorize this for me?
 ```
 ![Memo](https://monosnap.com/file/cYHCLLXhdSTPeQi0qtTl3dhF7S209k.png)